 Replacing employees is incredibly expensive.
 In fact, organizations can expect to spend 30-50% of an entry level employee’s salary just to replace and onboard, 150% of mid-level employees salary, and around 400% for highly specialized employees.
 It takes significant manpower and resources to onboard and train new employees.
 So when you look at a company like Google with 53,000 employees and a 1-year average tenure, you see millions of dollars being drained away in onboarding, hiring, training, and salaries.

 It’s clear that employee perks bring people in.
 But they aren’t making them stay.
 If Google can’t retain employees while offering extravagant perks, what principles can a company implement as a foundation to keep great employees?

 Define, promote, and uphold your company culture.

 The term company culture is thrown around quite a bit, but is often misrepresented.
-Company culture is a combination of behaviors, beliefs, and values that are accepted across an organisation.
+Company culture is a combination of behaviors, beliefs, and values that are accepted across an organization.
 The biggest misconception when it comes to company culture is that employees create it, and therefore hiring the “right” people will, in turn, create a company culture of great work.

-The simple truth is this: company culture isn’t something employees bring to your organisation.
+The simple truth is this: company culture isn’t something employees bring to your organization.
 It is a pre-existing belief system that is reinforced by your employees.
-Too often, organisations will boast of their impressive company culture, but in reality, day-to-day morale and employee actions portray a completely different set of values.
+Too often, organizations will boast of their impressive company culture, but in reality, day-to-day morale and employee actions portray a completely different set of values.
 Your employees will uphold whatever company culture you’ve put in place.
 Define and promote your company values, and then practice what you preach on a daily basis.

 Create buy-in with management and leadership.